-According to Ayurveda, yoga’s big sister, healthy digestive system is considered to be a pilar of our well-being, and misbalance or ineffective metabolism is a cause of most of the diseases.
+According to Ayurveda, yoga’s big sister, a healthy digestive system is considered to be a pillar of our well-being, and misbalance or ineffective metabolism is a cause of most diseases.

-Often in yoga you will hear about digestive fire or Belly Agni, The concept of agni is closely related to the digestion of food, which simply refers to the ability of your body to metabolise nutrients and food into energy that sustains life.
+Often in Hatha yoga and Kundalini yoga you will hear about digestive fire or Belly Agni.
+The concept of Agni is closely related to the digestion of food, which simply refers to the ability of your body to metabolize nutrients and food into energy that sustains life.
 Our organism is strong when we have healthy digestion.

 Agni, comes from Sanskrit word for fire, and connotes to a Hindu god of fire.
-Agni is the one who is transforming and he is protector of the humanity and safe guard of the home.
-In other words, or Agni is protector of our home (our body) and transforming food into energy.
+Agni is the one who is transforming, and he is the protector of humanity and safeguard of the home.
+In other words, or Agni is the protector of our home (our body) and transforming food into energy.

-Along with the balanced yogic vegetarian diet, yoga couples exercises with rhythmic breathing.
+Along with the balanced yogic vegetarian diet, Hatha yoga and Kundalini yoga couples exercises with rhythmic breathing.
 Breathing brings life force into the body and cleans the body of toxic materials formed due to wrong diet, unhealthy lifestyle & accumulated stresses.
 It improves Agni, creates body balance and longevity, rejuvenating the whole system.

-Deep breathing stimulates parasympathetic nervous system and help us to deal with stress and anxiety levels, and poses like twists can increase increase peristalsis–the movement of food through the intestines.
+Deep breathing stimulates the parasympathetic nervous system and helps us to deal with stress and anxiety levels, and poses like twists can increase peristalsis–the movement of food through the intestines.

 Pranayama for digestion:

 Bhastrika pranayama is a hath yogic breathing technique.
 It aids in increasing circulation in the body as well as producing inner heat at a physical level.
 It aids in the removal of toxins, reducing inflammation as well as the buildup of phlegm